zaengle/craft-conventions/docs/index.md

 {{ component(['card/#{entry.type.handle}', 'card/default'], { data: blogEntry }) }}
 ```

-## Conventions helps you to organise your templates
+## Conventions helps you to organize your templates

 Declaratively group like kinds of template fragment ("patterns") with like: